justinnamilee/BasilBot/README.md

 A solid state relay controlled, 2-stage horticulture bot primarily used for fresh growing basil in the winter.

 ## Features
-* baterry backed real-time clock
+* battery backed real-time clock
 * programmable alarms
 * two stage output, currently configured for pump and lamp operation
 * 24 hour low-power use